kyphan38/arca/assets/docs/1-foundations/networking/1-foundations/7-ipv4-addressing-1.md

 | D     | 1110xxxx     | 224-239                   | Not applicable| Not applicable           | Not applicable | Multicast          | Multicast                      |
 | E     | 1111xxxx     | 240-255                   | Not applicable| Not applicable           | Not applicable | Experimental       | Experimental                   |

+Note

+- Class A
+  - Network 0.0.0.0 is a default route
+  - Network 127.0.0.0 is a loopback address

 Examples

 - Class A: 12.128.251.34/8